 During the winter, the trails used for fatbiking are often shared with people who are hiking or snowshoeing.
 As fatbiking is relatively new, other users will not necessarily be used to your presence, so be careful and make sure to respect hikers.

-If you cannot ride in a straight line, if your tires are sinking more than 2.5 cm (1”), or if you must get off your fatbike to climb a gentle slope, it's a sign that the snow is too soft, very wet, or soggy.
+If you cannot ride in a straight line, if your tires are sinking more than 2.5 cm (1”), or if you must get off your fat bike to climb a gentle slope, it is a sign that the snow is too soft, very wet, or soggy.
 At that point, it is strongly recommended that you not ride on the trails so as not to undermine their quality for future users.

-To avoid injuries, don't intentionally ride off the trails.
-Avoid taking unmarked shortcuts, which could cause damage to the ecosystem.
+Do not intentionally cycle off the trails.
+Avoid taking an unmarked shortcut, which could cause harm to yourself and the ecosystem.

-- Ride with caution and remain courteous at all times
+6. Cycle with caution and be courteous at all times